evgeniy-polyakov/as3-async/README.md

 # as3-async
 Asynchronous AS3 tasks are intended to simplify event flow usually in loading or animation sequences.
- 1. Asyncronous tasks are very close to [JS Promises](https://www.promisejs.org/) however they are written in more object oriented style.
+ 1. Asynchronous tasks are very close to [JS Promises](https://www.promisejs.org/) however they are written in more object oriented style.
- 2. There are provides wrappers for commonly used Flash API.
+ 2. There are wrappers for commonly used Flash API.
  3. No events are created and dispatched, we use direct callbacks because they are more fast.
  4. Error handling is provided.
  5. Synchronous functions can be used as asynchronous tasks.